If your puppy has just been neutered you’re likely wondering how long he/she will need to wear their cone.

 ● Let him rest and don’t encourage him to play or exercise.
 His wound will need all the help it can get and any exaggerated or fast movement could irritate it and in the worst cases, even loosen the stitches.
 Keep him inactive for the first week after surgery

 ● Make his environment calm and peaceful.
-He’s going to be very tired and generally feeling sluggish while he recovers.
+He will be very tired and generally feeling sluggish while he recovers.
 Keep the kids or other pets from disturbing him and ensure that he’s as comfortable as possible.
 He needs a lot of TLC after his surgery!

 ● Invest in a more comfortable cone!
 Try out one of the “donut” cones as I recommended above.
 This will make his life easier right away.